denisov-vlad/simple-snowplow/README.md

 ### Environment Variables

-You can override any configuration setting using environment variables with the `SNOWPLOW_` prefix and double underscores to represent nested keys:
+Override any setting using environment variables.
+Use double underscores to represent nesting:

 ```bash
 SNOWPLOW_COMMON__DEMO=true